Quantcast

 RELATED

 For as long as I can remember, I have always been a daddy’s girl.
 And even though my father has been present in my life, I am fully aware that that is not the same story for others.
-Regardless of if you are close with your father or not, a father/father figure in your life shapes you as an adult in ways that you may not even realize.
+Regardless of whether you are close with your father or not, a father/father figure in your life shapes you as an adult in ways that you may not even realize.
 Fathers, especially Black fathers, are so important to our community and should be honored just as much as mothers.
 So it is only right to shine a light on some amazing Black fathers who are out here doing the best they can to enrich their children's lives.

-In honor of Black fatherhood as a whole, xoNecole chatted with Kier Gaines is a licensed therapist, a content creator, and the founder of the lifestyle brand Kier and Them; Tony Ingram who works in the U.S. Navy and is well known for his Black Loveepisode he appeared in with his wife, Brittany Ingram; and Anthony Edwards, a digital creator and the host of his podcast, No Guru Ish, where he talks about birth, motherhood, and fatherhood.
+In honor of Black fatherhood as a whole, xoNecole chatted with Kier Gaines a licensed therapist, a content creator, and the founder of the lifestyle brand Kier and Them; Tony Ingram who works in the U.S. Navy and is well known for his Black Loveepisode he appeared in with his wife, Brittany Ingram; and Anthony Edwards, a digital creator and the host of his podcast, No Guru Ish, where he talks about birth, motherhood, and fatherhood.
 Each of these men comes from different walks of life.

 For this Father’s Day, these Black men were open and honest about their perspectives on what being a father means to them, how their father figures shaped them, and the kind of legacy they hope to leave behind.